-The non-probabilistic nature of a technique like neural network pose a larger concerns in terms of understanding the confidence of the classifier?
+The non-deterministic nature of a technique like neural network pose a larger concerns in terms of understanding the confidence of the classifier?
 The convergence of a neural network isn’t really clear but alternatively for SVM, it’s fairly trivial to validate.
 Depicting the approximation of an ‘undocumented’ function as a black-box is most probably a fundamentally flawed idea in itself.
 If we equate this with the biological thought process, the signals and the corresponding trained behavior, we have an expected output based on the training set as an observer.
 However, in the non-identifiable model, the approximation provided by the neural network is fairly impenetrable for all intents and purposes.

 I don’t think anyone with deep understanding of AI and machine learning is really worried about Skynet, at this point.
 Like Andrew Ng said